eroskopf/cs338/README.md

 # cs338
-Emma Roskopf's repo for computer security
+Emma Roskopf's repo for Computer Security, CS338

 ## Here you will find...
 ### misc